Ollanius Pius

 It jumped from building to building, floor to floor.
 It split and multiplied.
 From lonely firing positions in cellars and barely concealed gun emplacements, men and women passed the words along.

 “Cease fire!”
 Olly leaned out of a broken ground level window and shouted down the street.
-His voice was carried by others, through smoke so black and thick he could barely see the fruits of today’s ambush.
+His voice was carried by others, through smoke so black he could barely see the fruits of today’s ambush.
 A hundred traitors died today, maybe more.

 His lasgun buzzed in his hands, a high-pitched whistle at its front, the barrel beyond hot.
 He slung it around his shoulder and some of the hair on his neck curled up and died.
 With heavy steps in ill-fitting boots and awkward tugging and pulling on a red auxilia coat too large, Olly climbed through the window onto the street.